HPH-Fabrication-Addins/cinx-api-docs/source/includes/_invoices.md

 HTTP Method: `GET`

-## Invoice Template Fields
-### Definition of the Invoice Template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.

 ## Create Invoice
 ### API Endpoint - Create a New Invoice